dndubins/ATtiny84/CustomPWM.md

 TCCR1B |= _BV(CS11) |  _BV(CS10); // prescaler=64
 //TCCR1B |= _BV(CS12); // prescaler=256
 //TCCR1B |= _BV(CS12) |  _BV(CS10); // prescaler=1024
-ICR1=100;  //enter a value from 0-32,767
-OCR1B=50;  //duty cycle = (ICR1-OCR1B)/ICR1
+ICR1=100;  //enter a value from 0-32,767 to set the frequency OCR1B=50;  //duty cycle = (ICR1-OCR1B)/ICR1
 ```
 The frequency is set again by ICR1 according to the formula: frequency=fclk/((ICR1+1)*N), and the duty cycle again is just inverted (ICR1-OCR1B)/ICR1.
 The same frequency table above applies, as it is the same method.

 ### "I want a custom PWM signal on both pins PA6 and PA5, using Timer 1."

-Similarly, you just need to set all of the COM1XX bits high in TCCR1A to get a custom PWM signal on both pins, and control their duty cycles with OCR1x:
+Similarly, you just need to set all of the COM1XX bits high in TCCR1A to get a custom PWM signal on both pins, and control their duty cycles independently with OCR1A and OCR1B:

 ```
 // Custom PWM on both pins PA6 and PA5, using Timer 1: